Yotlan/football-world-history/README.md

 To have all scripts we used to clean data, you need to take all scripts files in these folders :
 - `scripts/python/*.py` (python)
 - `scripts/shell/*.sh` (shell)

+### COURSES
+To see all courses who used this dataset for example, you need to go in this folder :
+- `courses/`

+### PROJECTS
+To see all projects based on this dataset, you need to go in this folder :
+- `projects/`

 ## AUTHORS
 - Yotlan LE CROM (<https://github.com/Yotlan>)